 Poured Candle Bar

 Located next to Asempe Kitchen, Poured Candle Bar is a candle-making business created after a couple sought to leave their day jobs in Manhattan.
-Dennis Green was involved with wholesale fashion and Ricky Tiscareno worked in technology prior to launching Poured Candle Bar in July 2024.
+Dennis Green was involved with wholesale fashion and Ricky Tiscareno worked in technology prior to launching Poured Candle Bar in Hudson in 2020 and then in Ithaca in July 2024.

 “There’s so many existing businesses there and they were very supportive through our build out, giving us tips and tricks on optimal times to be open, who their customers are,” Tiscareno said.
 “It just felt very positive and that isn’t always the case when you’re moving into a new neighborhood.”